bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to the built-in transformation functions above, you can use your own
 JavaScript code.
-Use the :func:`~bokeh.models.transforms.CustomJSTransform`
+Use the :func:`~bokeh.models.CustomJSTransform`
 function to add custom JavaScript code that is executed in the browser.

-The example below uses the :func:`~bokeh.models.transforms.CustomJSTransform`
+The example below uses the :func:`~bokeh.models.CustomJSTransform`
 function with the argument ``v_func``. ``v_func`` is short for "vectorized
 function".
 The JavaScript code you supply to ``v_func`` needs to expect an array
 of inputs in the variable ``xs``, and return a JavaScript array with the